Introduction to Computer Science - Dr. Simmons

 STEAM - Science, Technology, Engineering, Arts, & Math/ ROBOTICS - Teresa Rubio/Garna Parsley/Jessica Cruse/Maurice Morgan

 Students need to understand how to think critically, observe, communicate effectively, find patterns, solve problems, analyze information, predict outcomes, and work collaboratively.
 These are all skills necessary to succeed in life outside of school, and STEAM projects and activities are designed to bring these skills to the surface.
 STEAM projects foster engagement and excitement in learning.
+This course will also examine the unique ways technology can be used to spread the gospel of CHRIST.

 Some examples of STEAM activities are: